-- 1. You see, God was raising David up; he did not have to try and gain this position on his own.
-And what God was doing in David the people were seeing and they were aligning themselves under his authority.
-On the other hand we see the power Ishbosheth continue to grow weak because his power was accomplished by the works of his hands and not by the power of God!
-It is as Paul said in Philippians chapter 4, "I can do all things through Christ who strengthens me....
+God was raising David up; he did not have to try and gain this position on his own.

+And what God was doing in David the people were seeing, and they were aligning themselves under his authority.

+On the other hand, we see the power Ishbosheth continue to grow weak because his power was accomplished by the works of his hands and not by the power of God!
+And even that power was nothing, and it was getting even weaker!
+Abner was the power behind the throne!

+It is as Paul said in Philippians chapter 4, "I can do all things through Christ who strengthens me...
 And my God shall supply all your need according to His riches in glory by Christ Jesus."
-Philippians 4:13, 19. - 2.
+Philippians 4:13, 19.

 We also see the weakness of David here, women!

 He is multiplying wives unto himself, which God forbid him to do.
-God said in Deuteronomy 17:17, in speaking to those who would be king in Israel, "Neither shall he multiply wives for himself, lest his heart turn away..."
+God said in Deuteronomy 17:17, in speaking to those who would be King in Israel, "Neither shall he multiply wives for himself, lest his heart turn away..."

 They also were not to multiply riches and horses to themselves.
 David only broke one of the three, but his son Solomon did all three and it did affect his walk with God.

 We are going to see over the next several weeks that David was also affected by his actions.
 His household will be involved in rape, murder, sibling rivalry, dishonor towards David and trying to usurp the kingdom from David, and-so-on.